 Megson, Graham M. and Brudaru, Octav and Comish, D. (1992) Systolic designs for Aitken's root finding method.
 Parallel Computing, 18 (4). pp. 415-429.
 ISSN 0167-8191Full text not available from this repository.

 1-D and 2-D systolic arrays for computing the roots of a transcendental function via table generating methods are considered.
 In particular we show how to derive systolic arrays systematically for a problem with an unbounded computation domain.
 A non-linear scheduling function is introduced to partition the domain into finite-sized blocks and normal synthesis techniques used to derive block arrays.
 A m × n block can be computed in at most 3n + m ?
 1 steps using O(n) cells in a 1-D array and O(mn + n2) cells in a 2-D array.
 Different problem instances can be pipelined in the latter and the whole table can be produced by using the arrays iteratively.

-|Research Community:||University of Westminster > Science and Technology > Electronics and Computer Science, School of|
+|Subjects:||University of Westminster > Science and Technology > Electronics and Computer Science, School of (No longer in use)|

-|Deposited On:||29 Jan 2009 13:47|
+|Date Deposited:||29 Jan 2009 13:47|